MoneyHunt: Format

-MoneyHunt developed several format processes that were unique for their time to produce the show.
-MoneyHunt was distributed on public television, which had never aired business content in this format.
-The show sourced candidates through online auditions, which were a unique use of the then-burgeoning World Wide Web.
-Eventually, MoneyHunt added a series of live events produced in conjunction with regional venture conferences to screen test candidates.
-The show was hosted by presenters with no on-camera experience, but significant domain expertise.
-It was produced to simulate a real venture pitch and was "live to tape" so most blunders and pauses were often kept in the final cut for dramatic effect.
+MoneyHunt was distributed on public television and sourced candidates through online auditions.
+MoneyHunt eventually added a series of live events produced in conjunction with regional venture conferences to screen test candidates.
+The show was hosted by presenters with no on-camera experience and was produced to simulate a real venture pitch with most blunders and pauses often kept in the final cut for dramatic effect.
 The show offered cash prizes in the form of an investment in the best contestants.

 Co-Hosts Miles and Cliff opened the program with a brief greeting and soon introduced the first guest, who was waiting off stage.
 Like a business meeting, Miles or Cliff greeted the guest and welcomed them to the table.
 A MoneyHunt Mentor joined each show, adding specific domain expertise to the questioning.
-Each guest had 8 minutes to detail key categories, helped along by quick paced questions from the hosts and mentor.
-These included:
+Each guest had 8 minutes to detail key categories, such as the product and market.
+The final segment was the review session, where the pitches of each guest weredebated and awarded thumbs up or down.
+Beginning in Season Six, MoneyHunt began awarding a cash award as convertible debt (leaving the pricing of the equity to subsequent investors).